JetBrains/kotlin-web-site/docs/topics/faq.md

 ### Can I use Kotlin for Android development?

 Yes.
 Kotlin is supported as a first-class language on Android.
 There are hundreds of applications already using Kotlin for Android, such as Basecamp, Pinterest and more.
-For more information check out [the resource on Android development](android-overview.md).
+For more information, check out [the resource on Android development](android-overview.md).

 ### Can I use Kotlin for server-side development?

 Yes.
 Kotlin is 100% compatible with the JVM and as such you can use any existing frameworks such as Spring Boot, vert.x or JSF.
-In addition there are specific frameworks written in Kotlin such as [Ktor](https://github.com/kotlin/ktor).
+In addition, there are specific frameworks written in Kotlin such as [Ktor](https://github.com/kotlin/ktor).
-For more information check out [the resource on server-side development](server-overview.md).
+For more information, check out [the resource on server-side development](server-overview.md).

 ### Can I use Kotlin for web development?

 Yes.
 In addition to using for backend web, you can also use Kotlin/JS for client-side web.
 Kotlin can use definitions from [DefinitelyTyped](https://definitelytyped.org) to get static typing for common JavaScript libraries, and it is compatible with existing module systems such as AMD and CommonJS.
-For more information check out [the resource on client-side development](js-overview.md).
+For more information, check out [the resource on client-side development](js-overview.md).

 ### Can I use Kotlin for desktop development?